Redocly/redoc/README.md

 ## Lint OpenAPI definitions

-Redocly's OpenAPI CLI is an open source command-line tool that you can use to lint your OpenAPI definition.
+Redocly's CLI is an [open source command-line tool](https://github.com/Redocly/redocly-cli) that you can use to lint your OpenAPI definition.
 Linting helps you to catch errors and inconsistencies in your OpenAPI definition before publishing.

-Refer to [Lint configuration](https://redoc.ly/docs/cli/guides/lint/) in the OpenAPI documentation for more information.
+Refer to [Redocly configuration](https://redocly.com/docs/cli/configuration/) in the OpenAPI documentation for more information.

 ## Deployment